Zappiti/ZappitiTranslations/README.md

 <a href="https://github.com/Zappiti/ZappitiTranslations/wiki">Click here to start !</a>
 </h1>

-I also add translation for Android app, in the Andoid folder.
+I also add 3 folder for Android, iOS, and Zappiti Dynamic.